Tocopilla

 Tocopilla is a city and commune in the Antofagasta Region, in the north of Chile.
 It is the capital of the province that bears the same name.

 Every year Tocopilla celebrates its anniversary on 29 September with a big show the day before, which includes a parade down in the main street of the city, food and a fireworks display at midnight.

 The city is divided into two main parts consisting of the central city and smaller portion known as La Villa Sur (in which the more luxurious houses are located).
 The two parts are divided by the thermoelectric power plant and a large saltpeter processing and shipping plant, with the coastal highway connecting the two portions.

 The northern portion of Tocopilla is home of the municipal buildings, the central square and many stores and shops.
 The steep gradient of the city from beach to vertical hillside is covered in houses and apartments crammed together to save space.
 A large artificial beach called "Covadonga" and a small artificial beach called "Caleta Boy" are the main attractions during summer months and serve as a focus away from the heat of the Atacama.
 On the north side of the city, there is a black sandy beach called "El Panteón".

 Tocopilla is the birthplace of artist Alejandro Jodorowsky and footballer Alexis Sánchez.

 Toponymy

 Tocopilla means "the devil's corner" in the Quechua language.

-Jodorowky explains the etymology further in his autobiography The Dance of Reality: "In the Andean language of Quechua, Toco means "double sacred square" and Pilla means "devil."
+Jodorowsky explains the etymology further in his autobiography The Dance of Reality: "In the Andean language of Quechua, Toco means "double sacred square" and Pilla means "devil."
 In this case, the devil is not the incarnation of evil but a being of the subterranean dimension who gazes through a window made of both spirit and matter—that is, the body—in order to observe the world and share his knowledge with it.
 Among the Mapuche, Pillán means "the soul, the human spirit arrived at its final destination."